sonatype-nexus-community/DevAudit/README.md

 6. Open a *new* command prompt or PowerShell window in order to have DevAudit in path.
 7. Run DevAudit.

-### Installing using Docker on Linux
-Pull the Devaudit image from Docker Hub: `docker pull ossindex/devaudit`.

 ### Installing using Chocolatey on Windows
 DevAudit is also available on [Chocolatey](https://chocolatey.org/packages/devaudit/2.0.0.40-beta).